 Animal Facility

 Most of the animals involved in experiments at our institute originate from our own breeding while some come from specialized laboratory animal breeders.
-Trained and experienced animal care staff, together with two veterinarians, ensures that the animals are kept in the best possible way according to animal welfare, taking into account the diverse needs of the different species.
+Trained and experienced animal care staff, together with four veterinarians, ensures that the animals are kept in the best possible way according to animal welfare, taking into account the diverse needs of the different species.
 The husbandry conditions comply with the legal requirements and partly go well beyond those.

 Our mice

 ... are kept in plastic cages with free access to food and water where they can retreat in small, igloo-shaped hideouts.
 Nesting material made of cardboard and dried plant fiber contributes to thermoregulation and provides the females with optimal conditions to care for their brood.
+Almost all of our mice have more space than required by law.
+Our animal caretakers dedicate a great deal of time to developing and continually expanding the optimal enrichment program for each strain.

 Enrichment for our mice